Centre for Coaching, London, UK

 The training will provide a broad-based understanding of the theory and practice of coaching psychology and will take a cognitive-behavioural, rational emotive behavioural and solution focused approach to psychological coaching and its application to life, performance, business and executive coaching.
 Module c) includes training-related coaching supervision.
 Learners are expected to undertake skills practice and read course books/material.
 It is recommended that module c) is taken at the end of the programme whereas modules a) or b) are taken at the beginning of the programme.

 NB.
 Exemptions are given towards module b) if the primary certificates have been previously undertaken.
 Very experienced coaches or professionals already accredited in the cognitive behavioural approach will need to consider if the introductory courses are suitable.
 All three modules include seen take home exam assignments that must be successfully passed.
-Whilst undertaking the programme, participants are actively encouraged to attend conferences/workshops and networking groups run by the Association for Coaching, International Society for Coaching Psychology or the BPS Division of Coaching Psychology.
+Whilst undertaking the programme, learners are actively encouraged to attend conferences/workshops and networking groups run by the Association for Coaching, International Society for Coaching Psychology or the BPS Division of Coaching Psychology.

 WHO IS THE PROGRAMME SUITABLE FOR?